The Senior Leadership team

 Board of Directors

-Our Board of Directors are led by Chair, Bill Moran and includes a representative from the New Zealand Olympic Committee, Sport NZ and across national sporting organisations and Recreation Trusts.
+Our Board of Directors are led by Chair, Bill Moran and includes representatives from across the sporting and commercial sector.

 Bill Moran (Chair)